hargwit/hargwit.com/content/posts/2020-08-26-the-four-types-of-testing-and-the-tools-you-might-use-for-them.md

 ## Confidence

-Confidence is how confident the test makes us that the code is working.
+The confidence of a test is how confident that test makes us that the code is working.

 Imagine you are refactoring a function in the authentication flow of your app to store passwords as hashes rather than plain text.
 After implementing the changes, how confident are you that a user can still log in to your system?
 A test that covers the authentication flow makes it an absolute certainty and gives you confidence that the codebase isn't broken.

 Confidence is something we want to maximise.

+# Static testing

+eslint etc

-## Trade off
+# Trade off

-As a general rule, slower tests give you more confidence that your code is working.
+As a general rule, the more confidence a test gives us, the slower it is -there is a tradeoff between the two metrics.

+We need to be careful and consider how important these metrics are when we write a new test.
+Is the new feature mission-critical (eg. authentication flow)?
+If so then we must be confident the code works - let's use an end to end test.
+If not (eg. user can add emoji to their username) then let's use something faster - unit test probably.